Huawei P10 Lite Review: Overview & Price

 Across to the right-hand side is where you will find the volume rocker and power button, each having a nice feel to them when pressed and making a satisfying click when pressed in.

 Over to the left is where you will find the microSD card and SIM tray.

-If you are going to buy the Huawei P10 Lite we highly recommend investing into a case if your going to buy this phone, for protection and grip.
+If you are going to buy the Huawei P10 Lite we highly recommend investing in a case if you’re going to buy this phone, for protection and grip.